Questions to Ask Your Caterer

 How does the caterer arrange the food on the buffet or plate?
 Can you see photos of previous presentations from the caterer?

 Why you want to know: Presentation is everything, and even the most delectable dish can seem unappetizing if poorly presented by the caterer.
-You've put a lot of time and effort into all of your other wedding details— the food shouldn't be any different.
+You've put a lot of time and effort into all of your other wedding details.
+This should reflect in the food as well.